Sam | Edited by Johanna

 Universal credit is a new form of benefit designed by the Government to support people who have a low (or no) income with their basic living expenses and housing costs.

-While it has been introduced to simplify the welfare system - replacing six benefits - many households will get less, and there's a lot to get your head around.
-Here, we explain what universal credit is.
+While it has been introduced to simplify the welfare system, many households will get less.
+Plus a six-week delay (soon to fall to five weeks) before first payments are made has also left tens of thousands of already vulnerable people in rent arrears.
+It all means there's a lot to get your head around so we take you through the process and explain what universal credit is.

 Plus, urgently check now if you're entitled to benefits - wait until the system's changed and you could get much less.